AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 >
 >This feature is in beta.
 If you would like to join the beta, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).

 There are two types of profile data that you can send to the Experience Platform: profile records and profile events.
-A profile record contains data when a shopper creates a profile in your Commerce instance.
+A profile record contains data that is saved when a shopper creates a profile in your Commerce instance, such as the shopper's name.
+When a profile record is sent to the Experience Platform, it is forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).

 Profile events contain data about your shopper's profile information, such as if they create, edit, or delete an account on your site.
-When that profile data is sent to the Experience Platform, it is forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).
-Learn more about [profile records and profile-related data](./update-xdm.md#customer-profile-data-beta) and how you can ensure your customer's profile data can be successfully ingested into the Experience Platform.
+When profile event data is sent to the Experience Platform, it resides in a dataset where it can be used in other DX products.
+Learn more about [profile records and events](./update-xdm.md#customer-profile-data-beta) and how you can ensure your customer's profile data can be successfully ingested into the Experience Platform.

 1. Make sure you have [provided](#add-service-account-and-credential-details) service account and credential details.